 #7 – Wreck-It Ralph

-Mommy Bear’s Opinion – This is a great movie for people of all ages.
+Mommy Bear’s Family Movie Review – This is a great movie for people of all ages.
 It has a great story line and teaches how we all should just be ourselves and everything will work out better.

 Summary - Wreck-It Ralph (voice of Reilly) longs to be as beloved as his game’s perfect Good Guy, Fix-It Felix (voice of McBrayer).
 Problem is, nobody loves a Bad Guy.
 But they do love heroes… so when a modern, first-person shooter game arrives featuring tough-as-nails Sergeant Calhoun (voice of Lynch), Ralph sees it as his ticket to heroism and happiness.
 He sneaks into the game with a simple plan — win a medal — but soon wrecks everything, and accidentally unleashes a deadly enemy that threatens every game in the arcade.
 Ralph’s only hope?
 Vanellope von Schweetz (voice of Silverman), a young troublemaking “glitch” from a candy-coated cart racing game who might just be the one to teach Ralph what it means to be a Good Guy.
 But will he realize he is good enough to become a hero before it’s “Game Over” for the entire arcade?

-Mommy Bear’s Opinion – I have not seen this movie and I don’t plan on seeing just because it is not really the kind of movie that I personally enjoy.
+Mommy Bear’s Family Movie Review – I have not seen this movie and I don’t plan on seeing just because it is not really the kind of movie that I personally enjoy.
 I have heard that it was very well done and that a lot of people really enjoyed it.

 Summary – A younger and more reluctant Hobbit, Bilbo Baggins, sets out on a “unexpected journey” to the Lonely Mountain with a spirited group of Dwarves to reclaim their stolen mountain home from a dragon named Smaug.